ZerBea/hcxdumptool/README.md

 Designed to to run (mostly headless) on small systems like a Raspberry Pi Zero.

+# hcxnmealog

+A tool to handle NMEA 0183 sentences from GPS devices.

+Designed to to run (mostly headless) on small systems like a Raspberry Pi Zero.

 ### General Information

 - [An overview of Hashcat mode 22000.](https://hashcat.net/wiki/doku.php?id=cracking_wpawpa2)